1x PC Installed Windows 7 or 10 with NICs (Wired and Wireless)

 Use the Wireless Network icon.

 - Click the system tray Wireless Network icon to view the pop-up window that we already show in above, displays the SSIDs that are in a range of your wireless NIC.
 When the system tray displays the Wireless Network icon, the wireless NIC is active.
-If wireless is connected it well show to the internet it will show the icon like below.
+If wireless is connected to the internet it will show the icon like below.

 - Examine your system tray.
 What is connected and what is the status of the connection is it connected to the internet or it is limited.

-- If your wireless NIC is connected to the wireless device and its also access to the internet, its system tray icon will be about following.
+- If wireless NIC is connected to the wireless device and its also access to the internet, its system tray icon will be about following.